CVC-Lab/dpo_latest/README.md

 Our benchmarking includes 15 algorithms, covering both standard and reward-reshaped variants for comprehensive evaluation.
 If you only need the baseline models — TRPO, PPO, SAC, and their reward-reshaped variants — you can modify ```benchmarks_run.py``` accordingly to skip the additional methods.

+## For Visualization

+1. You need to run the benchmarks that you want to visualize.
+Navigate to benchmarks/ and run ``python train_benchmarks.py`` edit the configuration in this file as needed.
+2. The script ``visualization.py`` shows you how to save outputs of stages. configure based on what modules you want to visualize.

 ### Benchmark Summary (mean final evaluation cost)

 | Algorithm     | Materials | Topological | Molecular |